 Every year, SC Humanities sponsors the Humanities Festival in a community in South Carolina.
 Started in 1993 in honor of the Council’s 20th Anniversary, the Humanities Festival has been held in nineteen different South Carolina cities.
 Each festival celebrates the local history and culture of the host community, engaging the citizens in lectures, discussions, films, and exhibits and facilitating partnerships between cultural organizations and community groups.
 Will your city be next?

-The rich cultural history of Aiken is the focus of the 2018 South Carolina Humanities Festival.
-From April 12 to 14, a host of activities—lectures on local history, readings by poets and fiction writers, walking and trolley tours, film screenings, art exhibitions, and special open house events at key sites around town—will be the order of the day.
+The rich cultural history of Aiken was the focus of the 2018 South Carolina Humanities Festival.
+From April 12 to 14, a host of activities—lectures on local history, readings by poets and fiction writers, walking and trolley tours, film screenings, art exhibitions, and special open house events at key sites around town—were the order of the day.
 More than 1,000 people participated in the many fun and educational events offered.
 Sponsored by SC Humanities, USC Aiken, and the City of Aiken, the 2018 SC Humanities Festival was a huge success!

 Previous Humanities Festival hosts

 2018 – Aiken